Mehranov/HandWrittenDigitRecognition/README.md

 in order to run it by yourself, follow the steps below:

-1- download all files
+1- download all files in a dirctory

-2- open the file ex4.m either in Octave or Matlab
+2- open the file ex4.m either in Octave or Matlab and go to the same directory as you saved all files

-3- run the code
+3- run (you only need to run ex4.m)

 in order to see the screenshots of each step of the run, open the file RunSteps.pdf